braungoodson/HEMS/README.md

 HEMS
 ====

 A Mimecast-less (a.k.a., mindless) hot e-mail management system for workgroups.
-For Distributed Security, Virtual Private Networking, Automatic Virtualzation, and a three dimensional star-schema called Sless.
+For Distributed Security, Virtual Private Networking, and Automatic Virtualzation.

 Browser Support
 ====